Archie Karas

-Anargyros Nicholas Karabourniotis (Greek: Ανάργυρος Καραβουρνιώτης, born November 1, 1950), commonly known as Archie Karas, is a Greek-American gambler, high roller, poker player, and pool shark famous for the largest and longest documented winning streak in casino gambling history, simply known as The Run, when he drove to Las Vegas with $50 in December 1992 and then turned a $10,000 loan into more than $40 million by the beginning of 1995, only to lose it all later that year.
-Karas himself claims to have gambled with more money in casinos than anyone else in history and has often been compared to Nick the Greek, another high-stakes gambler of Greek origin.
+Anargyros Nicholas Karabourniotis (Greek: Ανάργυρος Καραβουρνιώτης; November 1, 1950 – September 7, 2024), commonly known as Archie Karas, was a Greek-American gambler, high roller, poker player, and pool shark famous for the largest and longest documented winning streak in casino gambling history, simply known as The Run, when he drove to Las Vegas with $50 in December 1992 and then turned a $10,000 loan into more than $40 million by the beginning of 1995, only to lose it all later that year.
+Karas himself claimed to have gambled with more money in casinos than anyone else in history and has often been compared to Nick the Greek, another high-stakes gambler of Greek origin.

 Early life

-Karas was born on November 1, 1950 in Antypata on the island of Cephalonia, Greece.
+Karas was born on November 1, 1950, in Antypata on the island of Cephalonia, Kingdom of Greece.
 He grew up in poverty and had to shoot marbles as a teenager to avoid going hungry.
 His father, Nickolas, was a construction worker who struggled financially.

-Karas ran away from home at the age of 15 after, in a rage, his father threw a shovel at him, barely missing his head.
+Karas ran away from home at the age of 15 after his father, in a rage, threw a shovel at him, barely missing his head.
 He never saw his father again.
 Nickolas died four years later.

 Karas worked as a waiter on a ship, making $60 a month until the ship arrived at Portland, Oregon.